JunruiGong/CSP554-Project/README.md

 This is CSP554 final project

-Sparktrain is used to collect data
+Sparktrain is used to colect data

 imooc_web is used to visualize data